RaspAP/raspap-docs/docs/restapi.md

 Install and enable RestAPI?
 [Y/n]:
 ```

+!!! tip "Tip"
+    The RestAPI is enabled by default in RaspAP's [Docker container](restapi.md#docker-support), so if you choose this option there is nothing more for you to do.

 The Python language is a requirement for the RestAPI.
 The Quick installer will detect if Python is not installed on your system and install it for you (Python 3 is installed by default on Raspberry Pi OS).
 In addition, Python's package manager `pip` will also be installed.
 The following Python packages are requirements for the RestAPI:

 ```